awsdocs/amazon-efs-user-guide/doc_source/metered-sizes.md

 4096
 ```

-## Metering an Amazon EFS file system<a name="metered-sizes-fs"></a>
+## Metered size of an Amazon EFS file system<a name="metered-sizes-fs"></a>

 The metered size of an Amazon EFS file system includes the sum of the sizes of all current objects in the Standard and IA storage classes\.
-The size of each object is calculated from a representative sampling that represents the size of the object during the metered hour\.
-An example is the hour from 8 AM to 9 AM\.
+The size of each object is calculated from a representative sampling of the size of the object during the metered hour, for example from 8 AM to 9 AM\.

-For example, an empty file contributes 6 KiB \(2 KiB metadata \+ 4 KiB data\) to the metered size of its file system\.
+An empty file contributes 6 KiB \(2 KiB metadata \+ 4 KiB data\) to the metered size of a file system\.
 Upon creation, a file system has a single empty root directory and therefore has a metered size of 6 KiB\.

 The metered sizes of a particular file system define the usage for which the owner account is billed for that file system for that hour\.